Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Birding for Kids!
 Children will love this list of bird-watching activities and lessons for kids from toddlers to teens.
 Watching and observing birds of many different feathers is an educational outdoor wildlife activity for young and old alike.
 You might also enjoy this list of Outside Learning Activities for Kids.

 Birdwatching is a great way to study nature at home and in the wild.
 Invite children to observe birds with the naked eye or with binoculars and telescopes to discover the wonderful world of birds in the air, on land, and in water.
+Get this bundle of bird-watching printables to make it easy to count the number of birds you see, and record your birding observations and experiences in the natural world.

 Both kids and adults love to observe and identify birds for fun and to learn more about them.
 Scroll down to find a list of birding or birdwatching activities and lessons for preschoolers, kindergarteners, elementary-aged kids, tweens, teens–and adults too!
 Or, look at this list of squirrel facts and learning ideas for kids.